whoisoscar/CoinGecko-Scraper/README.md

 * Discord Webhook integration for sending results `discordWebhook`
 * Minimum and maximum price change (24h) `minPriceChange` , `maxPriceChange`
+    * *Values set as "na" default to 0 and ∞ respectively*
 * Minimum and maximum market cap `minMarketCap` , `maxMarketCap`
+    * *Values set as "na" default to 0 and ∞ respectively*
 * Limit amount of coins per category `coinsPerCategory`
 * Supported exchanges (list) `exchanges`
+    * *Find correct exchange syntax in exchanges.txt*
 * Trade currency `tradeCurrency`

 Given the parameters set in the settings file, the script will go through all categories on CoinGecko, then go through the first `coinsPerCategory` coins in the category.
 For each of the coins, it will apply the parameters in the settings file.